Do you want to start a clothing retail business?

 2.1 The Business

 Amy’s Closet will be registered and licensed clothing retail operating in Los Angeles.
-The business will procure and resell stitched and unstitched fabric from American, Hispanic, Latin American, and Mexican brands and fashion designers.
+The clothing store business plans will procure and resell stitched and unstitched fabric from American, Hispanic, Latin American, and Mexican brands and fashion designers.

 In the initial phase, the company will purchase the clothes from the following manufacturers: Richemont, Armani, Chanel, Hermes, and Gucci.
 As well as from Hispanic, Mexican and Latino cultural brands such as Arezzo, La Martina, Carla Fernández, and Pineda Covalin.

 2.2 Management of Clothing Retail Store

-The clothing retail business is all about management and negotiations.
+The clothing store business plans is all about management and negotiations.
 Before exploring how to set up a retail clothing store you should ensure that you will be able to manage it appropriately.
 You will need to establish contact with clothing manufactures to buy their products regularly and selling them in your own store.

-In this sample of apparel startup business plan for startup business, we’ll be providing all details of Amy’s Closet.
+In this sample of apparel startup clothing store business plans for startup business, we’ll be providing all details of Amy’s Closet.
 If you need help regarding how to start an online clothing retail business or in-store clothing retail business, you can have it from here.

 2.3 Customers of Clothing Retail Store